Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • The only way to ensure constant muscle development is to train for hypertrophy and use the principle of progressive overload.

-• The two most important movement patterns you should target to develop most of your back muscles include vertical and horizontal pull movement patterns.
+• In my opinion, the two most important movement patterns you should target to develop most of your back muscles include vertical and horizontal pull movement patterns.

 High Volume Back Workout Exercises